Experts See A Real Estate ‘Frenzy’ Once COVID-19 Regulations Lift

 This pre-pandemic market strength gives many experts hope that the housing crisis due to coronavirus effects are just temporary.

 “The U.S. housing market was a strong seller’s market before the COVID-19 pandemic outbreak, and it is expected to remain a seller’s market,” says Daniela Andreevska, an economist at Mashvisor.

 Andreevska expects home prices to drop only marginally during the pandemic, but, she says, “the comeback is expected to be quick.”

 Trish McMillen is a Keller Williams agent in Park City, Utah.
 She says she still has plenty of buyers who are still house hunting.

 “Just last week, I had one couple who had looked at 12 homes, six of which went under contract in under seven days,” McMillen says.
 “That’s still incredibly fast, no matter how you look at it.”

-McMillen says any market dip from the coronavirus will only delay spring purchasing, setting the stage for a real estate “frenzy” by July.
+Back in April, McMillen predicted that any market dip from the coronavirus would only delay spring purchasing, setting the stage for a real estate “frenzy” by July.
 She says quarantine stir-craziness may show growing families just how tight their starter home really is.
 Or, packed public places may inspire city dwellers to seek the space and solitude of the country.

 The historic resiliency of the U.S. housing market

-Many experts say that even as anxiety over a coronavirus recession mount, homebuyers and homeowners can take comfort in the historical durability of the housing market.
+Many experts say that even as anxiety over a housing crisis due to coronavirus mount, homebuyers and homeowners can take comfort in the historical durability of the housing market.